 Bloody Sunday report: Relatives give report thumbs up

-Thousands of people are cheering outside the Guildhall in Londonderry as relatives of those killed on Bloody Sunday gave the Saville Report the thumbs up.
+Thousands of people have cheered outside the Guildhall in Londonderry as relatives of those killed on Bloody Sunday gave the Saville Report the thumbs up.

 A spontaneous cheer broke out as the families of those killed waved the report through the Guildhall windows.